 If we’re being entirely realistic, the activity level of a dog is probably what prompts most dog owners to bathe their dogs.
 While there’s something to be said for regular baths to help control odor and ensure that your dog is healthy, most dog owners go out of their ways to ensure that their dogs get a bath whenever they engage in more activity.

-The good news is that your dog doesn’t sweat and thus just running around the yard isn’t necessarily going to create any kind of body odor from your dog.
+The good news is that your dog doesn’t sweat and thus just running around the yard in the boundaries of an invisible dog fence isn’t necessarily going to create any kind of body odor from your dog.
 In fact, healthy exercise can be a great way for your dog to keep his or her coat healthy and to ensure that he or she keeps an active immune system.
 The issue with activity, though, is that dogs love to get dirty when they go out and play.
 From running through mud puddles to rolling in things best not mentioned, dogs who are more active get dirtier more often.

 The good news for most dog owners is that there is no danger in bathing your dog more frequently if he or she gets dirty.
 Though you may run into some issues with your dog’s natural oils if you bathe him or her repeatedly in a short period of time, the truth is that you are rarely going to do any real, lasting harm with repeated baths.
 In fact, a good bath after a hard bout of outside play can represent a perfect chance for you to check your dog for ticks or other parasites.